eninedev/eninedev.github.io/entropy/application.md

 ---

-_1E9 reserves the right to withdraw admission from any student in the program at any time and for any reason._
+_1E9 reserves the right to withdraw admission from any student and terminate participation by any student in the program at any time and for any reason._

 _1E9 does not guarantee an offer of employment.
 The company reserves the right to offer employment to any student at its sole discretion._